Australian Volunteers for International Development

 More information for Australian partner organisations [external website]

-Volunteers are placed within host organisations in many countries, including NGOs, universities and government departments.
+Volunteers are placed within host organisations in many countries, including NGOs, universities and government departments, multilateral organisations and the private sector.
 Volunteers work with colleagues in these host organisations throughout their assignment and contribute to building capacity within the organisation.

 - providing supervision